ChainSafe/game-docs-v2/docs/21_v2-integration.md

 :::info

 This guide will help you switch over from version 1 of the SDK to version 2, don't worry it's quite easy and offers a much more streamlined process of learning & using the SDK.
+Please note that this is currently in Beta and will still go through changes.

 :::